jtsang02/Hand-Dominance-Classifier/README.md

 The experiment consisted of subjects completing a complex and simple test using their dominant and non dominant hands.
 For these tests, subjects were asked to reprint a provided sentence, requiring some level of care, and scribble in a circle for 10 seconds, a much simpler task.
 We also recorded each subject’s gender, dominant hand, and whether english was their first language in the event that these parameters had an impact on our results.
-The testing of each subject took roughly five minutes to complete, including time for COVID-19 screening, cleaning the Muse 2 headset, and adding the additional features to each csv file.
-In total, roughly 90 participants were tested, totaling 365 unique csv files.
+The testing of each subject took roughly five minutes to complete, including time for COVID-19 screening, cleaning the Muse 2 headset, and adding the additional features to each .csv file.
+In total, roughly 90 participants were tested, totaling 365 unique .csv files.

 ## Results